hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 ### With GKE and Compute Resource Dependencies

-**NOTE** To use service accounts, you need to give `role/composer.worker` to the service account on any resources that may be created for the environment
+**NOTE** To use custom service accounts, you need to give at least `role/composer.worker` to the service account being used by the GKE Nodes on the Composer project.
-(i.e. at a project level).
-This will probably require an explicit dependency on the IAM policy binding (see `google_project_iam_member` below).
+You may need to assign additional roles depending on what the Airflow DAGs will be running.

 ```hcl
 resource "google_composer_environment" "test" {